 Meeting Demand of Imported fruits in China on TMALL or TMALL Global

-TMALL has invitation-only policy where only qualified international brands can either be invited to join or can apply through a local digital marketing agency.
-For more information on how to sell International products through TMALL, please contact digital marketing agency.
+TMALL has an invitation-only policy where only qualified international brands can either be invited to join or can apply through a local digital marketing agency.
+For more information on how to sell International products through TMALL, please contact a digital marketing agency.

 Meeting Demand of Imported fruits in China on JD.com

 JD.com is China’s largest online direct sales company.
 It relatively has less market share than TMALL.com.
 International companies can open individual online stores on JD.com.
 JD’s cross-border service enables suppliers to sell directly to Chinese consumers without a local presence.JD.com is less expensive than TMALL.com.
-JD.com has a zero tolerance policy for counterfeit products.
+JD.com has a zero-tolerance policy for counterfeit products.

 Meeting Demand of Imported fruits in China on Haitao Web Interface